Uganda’s Wildlife Wonders

 This friendly community will show you how they make bark cloth and tell you all about its traditional and artistic uses.
 See how the bark is removed and the tree bandaged in banana leaves so it grows back.
 Then join in as it is boiled and bashed with special mallets and then dried in the sun.
 You will see a typical rural village of this region with its homes and gardens and you can find out all about village life.

-Enjoy a hot local lunch in one of the towns en route back to Entebbe (approx. 2-4 hours) as well as a stop at the Equator for photo moments with a foot in each hemisphere and a chance to see if water goes down a plughole in the same direction in the north and the south.
+Enjoy a hot local lunch in one of the towns en route back to Entebbe (approximately 2-4 hours) as well as a stop at the Equator for photo moments with a foot in each hemisphere and a chance to see if water goes down a plughole in the same direction in the north and the south.
 There are also a number of craft shops where you can grab a souvenir.

 Relax and Fly Home!